Procedure Information

 Some people prefer not to have a sedative or pain killer for the test.
 If you wish to start the procedure without intravenous medication you may do so.
 It can be administered part way through the test if you feel you need it.
 Because it is given into the vein, it works within a few minutes.

 ‘Gas and Air’ (Nitrous Oxide) is also available for pain relief.
 This is a gas that you inhale through a mouthpiece and can be used in addition to, or instead of, medication into the vein.
 If you have Nitrous Oxide you will need to wait for at least 30 minutes before you can return to normal activities such as driving.
-If you would like more information please ask the admitting nurse.
+If you would like more information, please ask the admitting nurse.

-Please note if you have sedation into the vein, you will need someone to accompany you home and stay for at least 4 hours and if possible overnight.
-You are not allowed to take part in the following activities for 24 hours afterwards:
+Please note if you have sedation into the vein, you will need someone to accompany you home and stay for at least 4 hours and if possible, overnight.
+You should not take public transport after having sedation and will not be able to drive yourself home.

-- drink alcohol
+- drink alcohol or take recreational drugs

 - sign legally binding documents